 Knowing your weaknesses

 It is equally important to know your weaknesses as much as knowing your strengths.
+So you can test yourself or others via cognitive abilities test for the better insights on individuals strengths and weaknesses.

 Your weaknesses hold you back from achieving many great things.
 Weaknesses are areas that you have the power to improve.
 It can be anything ranging from professional to social skills.